This post is also available in: French

 Isn’t organic food really expensive?

 Sometimes, but not always, organic food prices are higher at the supermarket.
 Buying organic directly from farmers is a cheaper way to go, plus you’ll know that all the money is actually going to the farmer, not to the supermarket or chemical companies.
 Also, grocery store prices do not include the hidden costs of that food.
 Unfortunately, organic farmers are now required to “certify” to prove they are organic which costs the farmer money and drives the cost of organic food up.
+One solution: grow your own organic food!
+It’s cheaper than buying it, and you’ll know exactly what’s in it.
 Conventional food is subsidized by university and industry research which hides the clean up costs necessary with pesticide pollution and contributes to substandard wages for farm laborers.
 Basically, conventional food is cheap if you ignore that your taxes are helping pay the chemical companies, your doctor bills are related to the chemical food you put in your body, the polluted rivers and land will have to be cleaned up at some point in the future, and the workers that helped grow your food may not have enough money to live on.

 Find out more: